eleda77/eleda77.github.io/docs/vocab_list.md

 ### V  {#header-title-22}
 **vambrace** - piece of armor for the forearm

+**veldt** - open, uncultivated country or grassland in southern Africa, conventionally divided by altitude into highveld, middleveld, and lowveld

 **votive** - offered or consecrated in fulfillment of a vow
 ### W  {#header-title-23}